-The management of Delta Electronics said that large buyers stimulate the company to treat its workers well and deal correctly with environmental issues and that some of these companies do come with codes of conduct and perform audits.
+The management of Delta Electronics said that companies like HP, Sony and Dell stimulate the company to treat its workers well and deal correctly with environmental issues and that some of these companies do come with codes of conduct and perform audits.
 Some buyers are very specific, like not using child labour and ensuring that the maximum working week does not exceed 60 hours.
 Some of them also ask about the suppliers of Delta Electronics and even check them.
 The management mentioned the EICC code and said that Delta Electronics complies with this standard.

 Currently the Green Partnership approval from SONY/Panasonic for CKL is pending.
 CKL is recently audited (October 2006).
-Panasonic is one of their direct partners, they buy the PCBs for Sony.
-Sony had expressed their concerns about reliabilities; a few items need to be improved for Sony.
-The management of CKL explained that the Japanese standards are high, like using all halogen free materials; standards are higher than in Europe.
-On October the 12th CKL expected an audit from Delta Electronics, their main client, and Fujitsu had also announced their visit.
+Panasonic is on of their partners, they buy the PCBs for Sony.
+Sony had expressed their concerns about reliabilities, a few items need to be improved for Sony.

+The management of CKL explained that the Japanese standards are high, like using all halogen free materials, standards are higher than in Europe.
+25 On October the 12th CKL expected an audit from Delta Electronics, their main client, and Fujitsu had also announced their visit.
 The management of CKL made clear that none of the customers asks for social standards.
-The manager interviewed (Sales Assistant manager) had no knowledge of company codes supplied by customers.
+The manager interviewed (Sales Assistant manager) has no knowledge of company codes supplied by customers.